drocheam/optrace/docs/source/math/convolution.rst

 To put it short, the convolution approach produces correct results if

-* both image and PSF are wavelength-independent or single-colored
+* both image and PSF are single-colored
 * the image is single-colored and the PSF multicolored, or vice versa
-* if both image and PSF are multicolored, but under the assumption that the object emits a superposition of RGB spectra everywhere
+* if both image and PSF are multicolored, but under the assumption that the object emits a superposition of the same three RGB spectra everywhere

 For physically correct results the PSF should have a color space with all human visible colors and the color values should be linear to physical intensities/powers.